Willjfield/Arras_CommunityHealthIndicator/README.md

 - Let's discuss creating a github team account for North Arrow
 - Hosting can be done through github or we can also create an account for Arras -- Basemap and Location services now use an API key created with the Arras ESRI account.
 Should fall into the free tier but they should be aware of it.

+BUG when I select median household income the year selector disappears BUG See - disconnected youth

+County label
+(new) can the maps be positioned a bit higher on the page so they are centered? place names over place shape
+Add theme title
+load maps on 2023
+popup formatting (size)

+(is no data pulling legend to zero?) and timeline responsive to dataset range pre-K enrollment update

+Tested_ is size of points
+Percent - should be color